nunchuk-io/resources/content/wallet-recovery/personal-wallet/_index.en.md

 Create a Send transaction, sign it with your recovered key(s), and wait for the transaction to confirm on the blockchain.

 {{< notice warning >}}
-  When signing, please make sure that all transaction data, such as destination address and transaction fee, are legitimate.
+  When signing, please make sure that all transaction data, such as destination address and transaction fee, are accurate.
 {{< /notice >}}

 {{< notice note >}}